Home

 - Each week interns perform research in state-of-the-art laboratories under the direction of a chemistry or biochemistry faculty member

-- Participate in workshops to develop effective communication, team interactions, and deliver scientific presentations
+- Participate in workshops to develop effective communication, and team interactions, and deliver scientific presentations

 - Visits to chemical and biochemical companies